Abdulaziz bin Abdullah Al Saud

-Abdulaziz bin Abdullah Al Saud (عبد العزيز بن عبد الله آل سعود ʿAbd al ʿAzīz bin ʿAbd Allāh Āl Suʿūd; born 27 October 1962) is a Saudi royal and businessman who served as the deputy minister of foreign affairs from 2011 to 2015.
+Abdulaziz bin Abdullah Al Saud (عبد العزيز بن عبد الله آل سعود ʿAbd al ʿAzīz bin ʿAbd Allāh Āl Suʿūd; born 27 October 1962) is a Saudi royal, the fourth son of King Abdullah and one of the grandsons of Saudi's founder King Abdulaziz, and a businessman who served as the deputy minister of foreign affairs from 2011 to 2015.

 Early life and education

 Prince Abdulaziz was born in Riyadh on 27 October 1962.
 He is the fourth son of King Abdullah.
-His mother is Aida Fustuq, a Lebanese woman of Palestinian descent.
+His mother is Aida Fustuq, a Lebanese woman.
 His full sister is Adila bint Abdullah.

-Abdulaziz bin Abdullah graduated from the University of Hertfordshire with a bachelor of arts degree in political science in 1986.
+Abdulaziz bin Abdullah graduated from the University of Hertfordshire with a Bachelor of Arts degree in Political Science in 1986.

 Career

 Abdulaziz bin Abdullah served in the Saudi Arabian National Guard for fifteen years in different positions.
 In 1991, he was appointed as an advisor to Crown Prince Abdullah.
 Specifically, he was advisor of the Crown Prince Abdullah for Syrian affairs.
 He was also a state minister.

 King Abdullah appointed Prince Abdulaziz as deputy foreign minister on 22 July 2011.
-During the Syrian civil war, Prince Abdulaziz asked Turkey to establish "nerve centre" attempting to topple Bashar Assad.
+During the Syrian civil war, Prince Abdulaziz asked Turkey to establish "nerve centre" attempting to topple Bashar al-Assad.
 The center was founded in Adana in the mid-2012.
-Prince Abdulaziz personally dealt with Bashar Assad's file following the civil war in Syria.
+Prince Abdulaziz personally dealt with Bashar al-Assad's file following the civil war in Syria.

 Prince Abdulaziz represented Saudi Arabia at the Non-Aligned Movement summit in Tehran from 30 to 31 August 2012, since foreign affairs minister Prince Saud had an operation and could not attend the meeting.
 Prince Abdulaziz met with Iranian President Mahmud Ahmadinejad during his stay in Tehran.
 His tenure ended in April 2015 when Saud Al Faisal resigned from his post as foreign minister due to health concerns.